-The review of criminal history shall be limited to a period of fivethree (53) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten-seven (740) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
-The look back period shall be evaluated from the date of release from incarceration, if applicable. run from the date of conviction or the release date, whichever is later.
+The review of criminal history shall be limited to a period of five (5) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten (10) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
+The look back period shall be evaluated from the date of release from incarceration, if applicable.
 The Housing Authority may deny an applicant whose criminal record shows a pattern of violent criminal activity, or activity that is inherently violent, even though the activity has occurred outside of the time frame set out above.